 This Wi-Fi enabled air conditioner can cover more than 340 square feet of space while operating at low sound levels.
 “This unit has excellent performance thanks to its 8,000 BTUs cooling power,” said Carey.
 “But besides its coverage and cooling power, it has a three-fan cooling speed and a four-way direction, which further boosts its performance.”

 Best affordable window air conditioner: Frigidaire

 Don’t let the size or price of this compact window AC fool you.
 For those looking to cool a small room, this air conditioner quickly gets to work with two fan speeds as well as two-way air direction.
 “You can cool a room up to 150 square feet quickly and efficiently,” said Edwards.
 “It's quiet enough to the point where you won't have any issues going to sleep with it on.”

 Best high-end window air conditioner: Friedrich

-The Friedrich CCW06B10A is a remarkable window AC unit with ultra-quiet performance, excellent CEER levels, and one of the best window AC cooling performance rates in the industry, explains Carey.
+This Friedrich model is a remarkable window AC unit with ultra-quiet performance, excellent CEER levels, and one of the best window AC cooling performance rates in the industry, explained Carey.
 “Its top features include the Quiet Master Technology for low noise levels, Wi-Fi connectivity with Amazon and Google Home integration, and the expandable curtains that ensure a snug fit during installation,” he noted.

 Best portable air conditioners